Finland flagTransportation & Infrastructure Guide · Finland

 EU licenses validConversion needed

 EU/EEA licenses valid indefinitely.
-Non-EU licenses valid 1 year for tourists/residents; IDP recommended but not mandatory for short stays.
-Long-term residents must exchange for Finnish license after 2 years.
+Non-EU licenses valid 1 year for tourists/residents; IDP recommended but not required for short stays.
+Conversion to Finnish license needed after 2 years residency.